-The real-time diagnosis function provided by application monitoring of Application Real-Time Monitoring Service (ARMS) is suitable for scenarios that need close monitoring of application performance and location of the cause of problems within a short time.
-This topic describes how to use the real-time diagnosis function.
+The real-time diagnostics feature is suitable for scenarios where you want to monitor application performance and identify the cause of problems within a short period of time.
+This topic describes how to use the real-time diagnostics feature.

-When you need to closely monitor the application performance for a short period of time, such as releasing an application or performing stress tests on the application, you can use the real-time diagnosis function of ARMS application monitoring.
-After real-time diagnosis is enabled, ARMS application monitoring continuously monitors the target application for five minutes and reports all data of the traces during this period.
-Next, you can use the method stack waterfall diagram and thread profiling to identify the causes of the exception based on the trace that shows performance problems.
+If you want to monitor the performance of an application for a short period of time, such as releasing an application or performing stress tests on an application, you can use the real-time diagnostics feature.
+After the real-time diagnostics feature is enabled for an application, ARMS continuously monitors the application for 5 minutes and reports all the data of the traces during this period.
+Then, you can use the method stack waterfall chart and thread profiling to identify the causes of exceptions based on the trace that shows performance problems.

 - In the left-side navigation pane, choose .

-The first time you access the Real-time Diagnosis page, real-time diagnosis is automatically enabled.
-To enable real-time diagnosis in other cases, click Enable real-time diagnosis in the upper-right corner.
+The first time you access the Real-time Diagnosis page, real-time diagnostics is automatically enabled.
+To enable real-time diagnostics in other cases, click Enable real-time diagnosis in the upper-right corner.

-Real-time diagnosis is automatically started for five minutes and then disabled.
-To disable the real-time diagnosis in advance, click Terminate Real-time Diagnosis in the upper-right corner.
+Real-time diagnostics is automatically enabled for 5 minutes and then disabled.
+To disable real-time diagnostics, click Terminate Real-time Diagnosis in the upper-right corner.

 View real-time monitoring data

-In the Real-time Requests Distribution and Requests by Response Time sections, you can view the statistics of the last 1000 requests captured as of the current time point.
+In the Real-time Requests Distribution and Requests by Response Time sections, you can view the statistics of the last 1,000 requests captured as of the current point in time.

 In the chart of the Real-time Requests Distribution section, select a time range.
 Data of the selected time range can be set as visible.
-That is, the chart only displays data from this time range.
+The chart shows data only within this time range.
 Click Reset in the upper-right corner of the chart and the default view can be restored.

 Filter monitoring data

-You can filter request monitoring data displayed on the page by interface name and IP address.
+You can filter request monitoring data displayed on the page by operation name or IP address.

-- Click the + icon at the top of the Real-time Requests Distribution section.
+- Click the + icon above the Real-time Requests Distribution section.

 View information of traces

-On the Traces and Interface Aggregation tabs, you can view all information of the trace captured in the corresponding period.
-Click a TraceId to access the Link Invocation page.
-Use the local method stack waterfall diagram and thread profiling to locate the causes for the exception.
-For more information, see Trace query and Use ARMS TProf to analyze code problems.
+On the Traces and Interfaces Aggregated tabs, you can view information of all traces captured in the corresponding period.
+Click a trace ID to access the Link Invocation page.
+Use the local method stack waterfall chart and thread profiling to identify the causes of exceptions.